 After repairing or replacing a hydraulic pump, or when system contamination is likely, change the hydraulic fluid in the reservoir and the hydraulic fluid filter.
 Then the proper start and break-in procedure must be followed to prevent possible damage to the pump.
-To Start and Break-in Hydraulic Pump outlines the procedure.
+Replace the hydraulic fluid filter after the first hour of operation.
+To Start and Break-In Hydraulic Pump outlines the procedure.